 Tenganan – A Bali Aga village renowned as a centre for weaving.
-The only places in Indonesia where ‘geringsing’ cloth is made. (see Arts & Artist / ‘Textiles’).
+The only place in Indonesia where ‘geringsing’ cloth is made. (see Arts & Artists/ ‘Textiles’).

 Trunyan – on the shores of Lake Batur, Northeast Bali – An original Bali Aga village set in a fantastic landscape.

 Lake Batur – Mt.
 Batur, Bangli regency.
 The largest lake in Bali and home to the goddess Danu, This lake lies within the crater of MT.

 Lake Bratan – Mt.
 Catur near Bedugul.
 Location of the superb Ulun Dabu Temple, this lake offers both superb scenery, and watersports such as jet- kiing for the more adventurous.